Helicobacter pylori (H. pylori) is a type of bacteria that can infect your gut (stomach).

 In New Zealand, the rate of H. pylori infection is lower than many other developed countries, with an average rate of 18.6%.
 However, this rate varies depending on ethnic group:

-- For New Zealand Europeans, about 7 in every 100 people are infected, which ranks among the lowest rates for H. pylori in the world.
+- About 7 in every 100 Pakeha people are infected, among the lowest rates for H. pylori in the world.

 How is H. pylori diagnosed?